Ozawa (wrestler): Team 2000X (2024–present)

 Ozawa returned to Japan on October 14, 2024, at Noah Star Navigation Premium: Akitoshi Saito Road Last, being announced as a new member of "All Rebellion".
-One month later at Noah Deathnity on November 17, 2024, Ozawa attacked stablemate Kaito Kiyomiya after the latter's successful defense of the GHC Heavyweight Championship in the main event against Takashi Sugiura, betraying All Rebellion and joining villainous stable of "Team 2000X".
-On November 30, Ozawa challenged Kiyomiya to a match at The New Year, bringing with him a contract for the title match, despite Kiyomiya ignoring him, he eventually lost his temper, leading Ozawa to attack him, revealing his injury to be fake.
-The following day, Ozawa attacked Kiyomiya and forced him to sign the contract, setting up their match for the event.
-Afterwards, he renamed himself to Ozawa.
+One month later at Noah Deathnity on November 17, 2024, Ozawa attacked stablemate Kaito Kiyomiya after the latter's successful defense of the GHC Heavyweight Championship in the main event against Takashi Sugiura, betraying All Rebellion and joining villainous stable of "Team 2000X" and later shortend his ring name to Ozawa.

 At Noah The New Year 2025, Ozawa defeated Kiyomiya to win the GHC Heavyweight Championship, breaking also Kiyomiya's record at two years and four months to become the fastest wrestler to win the title, after his professional wrestling debut.
 On February 11, OZAWA making his first successful title defense against Galeno.
-After the match, he was challenged by Manabu Soya to a title match for the GHC Heavyweight Championship, offering to put his GHC National Championship belt on the line in a double title match.
-OZAWA downplayed his challenge, calling him out for someone who only competed in "second and third tier promotions" in the past.
-This led to a Winner Takes All Lumberjack Deathmatch, on March 2 at Memorial Voyage in Yokohama, where OZAWA defeated Soya to win the GHC National Championship and retain the GHC Heavyweight Championship.
-Afterwards, OZAWA was challenged by Masa Kitamiya to a title match for the GHC Heavyweight Championship, before proceeding to toss away the GHC National Championship, stating that he did not needed a "second or third string" title belt, accepting Kitamiya's challenge and defeated him at Star Navigation Premium.He was then challenged by Kenta for the title at Noah's 25th Anniversary, Ozawa successfully defended the title against Kenta in a very physical match.
+On March 2 at Memorial Voyage in Yokohama, where OZAWA defeated Manabu Soya in a Winner Takes All Lumberjack Deathmatch to win the GHC National Championship and retain the GHC Heavyweight Championship.
+Afterwards, Ozawa was challenged by Masa Kitamiya to a title match for the GHC Heavyweight Championship, before relinquishing the GHC National Championship.
+At Star Navigation Premium, Ozawa defeated Kitamiya.
+At Noah's 25th Anniversary, Ozawa successfully defended the title against Kenta.
+On July 19, during Night 1 of Noah New Departure 2025, he lost the GHC Heavyweight Championship to Kenoh via knockout, ending his reign at 199 days.

+In September 2025, Ozawa participated in the N-1 Victory tournament but had to withdraw after suffering an ankle injury in his first matchup against Naomichi Marufuji.
+At Noah's event in Sendai on November 21, 2025, Ozawa requested to be the next challenger for Yoshiki Inamura's GHC Heavyweight Championship, who accepted.
+At Noah The New Year 2026 on January 1, 2026, Ozawa failed to regain the title from Inamura.
+At Noah Spring Mayhem on May 2, Ozawa defeated Tetsuya Naito in Naito's first singles match in Japan in over a year.